 4. You’ll have your own exercise pod and own set of equipment to use.

-The individual exercise pods are segregated by exercise equipments like dumbbells, suspension straps and kettlebells.
+The individual exercise pods are segregated by exercise equipment like dumbbells, suspension straps, and kettlebells.
 Due to this layout, all of us are socially distanced from each other.
-This is like the best pandemic gym set-up ever.
+This is like the best pandemic gym setup ever.

 We have to wipe down and sanitize the equipment after each use.
 The training floor will also be wiped down and sanitized so that the pod is clean for the next person to use.

 5. Varied workouts to suit your fitness levels

 In teaching, we call this differentiated learning.
 Over here at Ritual, there’s also differentiated instructions for each of us and we get to choose which level of workout we like to attempt for that session.
 If we are feeling strong, we can go all out and attempt the workouts listed in levels 2 or 3.
 And if you forget any of the moves, just look at what others are doing or simply as the trainer to show you the moves.